 Role of PSF during CVB3 infection

 C-terminal fragment of eIF4GI, characterized for its role in viral translation, is generated after cleavage mediated by viral protease 2A.
 However, 2A protease is not present in the capsid and is synthesized only after the initial round of translation.
 This presents the conundrum of how the initial round of translation occurs in the absence of the C-terminal eIF4GI.
 We have characterized an isoform of eIF4GI, known as Death Associated Protein 5 (DAP5), for its role in initial round of translation.
 Because of its lower affinity for the viral IRES as compared to C-terminal eIF4GI, DAP5 is later replaced by cleaved eIF4GI for robust viral RNA translation.
-(Dave et al., Manuscript under revision)
+(Dave et al., Journal of Biological Chemistry, 2019)

 After viral translation, the positive sense RNA undergoes switch from translation to replication.
 We have identified a host protein, hnRNP C1/C2 which guides this switch.
 It interacts with stem-loop V in the IRES and displaces PTB, a positive regulator of translation.
 (Dave et al., RNA Biology, 2019)

 Further, we are studying the involvement of host factors in CVB3 replication.
 We have identified HuR as a negative regulator of viral replication.
 It gets upregulated upon CVB3 infection and this increase is mediated by downregulation of a particular microRNA, miR125b, through viral 2A protease.
-(Biju et al., Manuscript under preparation) We are currently interested in investigating the role of HuR in pathogenesis of the virus.
+(Biju et al., RNA Biology, 2021) We are currently interested in investigating the role of HuR in pathogenesis of the virus.